RaggedPi/PowerPi/README.md

 ## <a name="config"></a>Configuration

-`PowerPi` can be configured via a `config.env` file or via command-line arguments upon launch.
+`PowerPi` can be configured via a `powerpi.conf` file or via command-line arguments upon launch.
 An example configuration file is supplied.

 Config | Section | Flag | Default | Notes
 ---|---|---|---|---